Daily Chronology of Coast Guard History

 prisoners of war recently released from captivity.
 The explosion

-and consequent fire killed over 1,800 and ranks to this day as the worst commercial maritime disaster in U.S. history.
+and consequent fire killed over 1,800 and ranks as the worst commercial maritime disaster in U.S. history.

 - 1949-When a C-47 of the Military Air